mengyue-yuan/mengyue-yuan.github.io/_pages/about.md

 My current work is concentrated on map construction and lane-level road network generation from large collections of trajectories.
 I am also passionate about mining and analyzing human activity patterns from geospatial data, such as location-based social media data.

-Before the M.S. study, I obtained Bachelor's degree in Geospatial Information Engineering from China University of Geoscience in 2021.
 For additional information, check out my [Curriculum Vitae](http://mengyue-yuan.github.io/files/Curriculum-Vitae_Mengyue-Yuan.pdf).

 Feel free to contact me anytime at [mengyueyuan@whu.edu.cn](mailto:mengyueyuan@whu.edu.cn).